ABOUT US

 Co-Founder, CEO and Winemaker

-Rachel is a member of Les Dames d’Escoffier International New York and Washington, D.C chapters, and was the first woman to be inducted into the District of Columbia chapter of the International Wine & Food Society.
+Recognized as an expert in viticulture and possessing a distinguished wine business acumen, Rachel is a member of Les Dames d’Escoffier International New York and Washington, D.C. chapters.
+She was also the first woman to be inducted into the District of Columbia chapter of the International Wine & Food Society.

 Co-Founder